pranaovs/shared-expenses-app/assignment/assignment.md

 | Bob     | -750.00             |
 | David   | -5000.00            |

-## EXECUTE NEXT 25 QUERIES FOR YOUR PROJECT AND SHOW THE OUTPUT

-Continuing with the same sample data from the previous section.

-### Query Execution (26-50)
+## Execute next 25 queries for your project and show the output

-#### 26. For a specific user ('Alice'), show a detailed transaction log of all payments made and amounts owed, ordered by date
+### 26. For a specific user ('Alice'), show a detailed transaction log of all payments made and amounts owed, ordered by date

 **SQL:**